maru-mazaki-ua/Tic-Tac-Toe-on-CPP/README.md

 ![Logo](logo.png)

 Here you must type capital or small letter `A` to start the game.
-Then, you(and your friend, if you have one) have to type names of players and *how many rounds you wanna play*.
+Then, you(and your friend, if you have one) have to type names of players(without spaces, as you can see) and *how many rounds you wanna play*.
 And then the fun begins!
 Xs and Os also ASCII-art-styled, by the way, but their designs are kinda simple, ngl.